IST 337 IM&T Support Practicum

-- ANY instructor can utilize one of our undergraduate TA positions – full time faculty or adjunct.
+- ANY instructor (full-time or adjunct) can utilize one of our undergraduate TA positions.
 If it will enhance your class and the student’s classroom experience, we’re all for it.
 Therefore, think about what you’d like an undergraduate TA to do for you and how they would help enhance your class instruction.
-You can use the PDF’s attached at the bottom of the page for ideas, and talk to other professors about how they leverage their undergraduate TAs (we are happy to recommend some regular undergraduate TA-users to you).
+You can use the documents attached at the bottom of the page for ideas, and talk to other professors about how they leverage their undergraduate TAs (we are happy to recommend some regular undergraduate TA-users to you).

 - Ask a student, likely a former student in one of your sections who you know you can trust to be responsible, and who has demonstrated proficiency in the work.
 We like the student to have received a B+ or better in the class the first time around.
 If you need a recommendation of someone, just let the advising office know and we can pull rosters from former class sections.

-- Send your student to Tess Schaufler with all the paperwork.
-We’ll keep a copy in the advising office and send you both back a copy.
-The only way your student receives their credit for the work they are doing is if they bring in the paperwork so we can enroll them in IST 300: IM&T Support Practicum course and notify the registrar.
-We’d like this paperwork settled TWO WEEKS BEFORE the start of classes.
-Paperwork should include the IST 300 contract/form, the IST 300 syllabus with your specific amended expectations, and a copy of the course syllabus.
+- Send your student to Jeff Fouts in student services, Hinds Hall 106F, with all the paperwork.
+He will keep a copy for his records and you should keep a copy for yourself for review.
+The only way your student receives credit for the work they are doing is if they bring in the paperwork so they can get enrolled in IST 337: IM&T Support Practicum course.
+The paperwork should be submitted no more than TWO WEEKS BEFORE the start of classes.
+Paperwork should include the IST 337 contract/form, the IST 337 syllabus with your specific amended expectations, and a copy of the course syllabus.

 We are happy to enhance your teaching experience by providing you the ability to have an undergraduate TA for your class.
 Hosting an undergraduate TA is often really rewarding and the student finds the experience extremely beneficial as they get to connect further with a professor, have a deeper understanding of material and develop the people skills that come with serving others.